-For the purposes of realising LI_T2 between an IRI-TF and a triggered IRI-POI, the IRI-TF plays the role of the "ADMF" as defined in the ETSI TS 103 221-1 [7] reference model (clause 4.2), and the triggered IRI-POI plays the role of the "NE".
+For the purposes of realising the triggering interfaces (LI_T2 between an IRI-TF and a triggered IRI-POI and LI_T3 between a CC-TF and a triggered CC-POI), the TF plays the role of the "ADMF" as defined in the ETSI TS 103 221-1 [7] reference model (clause 4.2), and the triggered POI plays the role of the "NE".

-In case the IRI-TF receives from the triggered IRI-POI an error in the answer to a triggering message, the IRI-TF shall send a ReportTaskIssue message to the LIPF.
+In case the TF receives an error from the triggered POI, the TF shall send a ReportTaskIssue message to the LIPF.
 In such case, the failure of LI shall not impact the target's or other users' services.

+Whenver a relevant event is detected; the TF shall provision the relevant POI by sending an ActivateTask as defined in ETSI TS 103 221-1 [7] clause 6.2.1 over the triggering interface using the X1 protocol.
+Table 5.2.5-1 shows the details of the ActivateTask message used for provisioning a triggered POI subject to any additional requirements specified in specific provisioning clauses.